 Don't fear, though.
 Balancing your checkbook isn't as bad a task as it seems.
 In fact, with some basic bookkeeping abilities, you can quickly and accurately balance your checkbook to make sure that you never accidentally overdraw your account.

 Balancing your checkbook all starts with keeping good records.
 This means that you must keep track of every time you use your debit card to fill up your gas tank, write a check or withdraw $20 in spending money from the local ATM.
 As soon as possible after making these transactions, write down the amounts in your checkbook ledger.
 You need to know exactly how much money remains in your checking account if you hope to balance it.

 View your monthly bank statement

 Before balancing your checkbook, you'll need access to your most recent bank statement.
-This could be simple if your bank offers online banking and you have eStatements.
-If you don't have access to electronic banking, you may have to wait a bit longer until your statement arrives in the mail.
+This is simple if you have eStatements within online or mobile banking.
+If you don't have access to digital banking, you may have to wait a bit longer until your statement arrives in the mail.

 You'll need to do the same if you've made deposits to your checking account that haven't yet been credited to your account.
 For instance, a client may have sent you $500 through PayPal.
-Deposits made through PayPal usually take up to three business days to actually get into your checking account.
+Deposits made through PayPal usually take several days to actually get into your checking account.
 When balancing your checkbook, make sure to account for these deposits, too.

 Remember, you don't have to be an accountant to balance your checkbook.
 You just need to be willing to take a small amount of time on a regular basis -- once a week or once a month, perhaps -- to track the amount of money going into and coming out of your checking account.Also, check out our Checking Smart Guide for additional tips.